 The Moon feels like it glides across the sky on its own schedule.
-Sometimes it's out during the day.
-Sometimes at night.
+Sometimes it's out during the day, sometimes at night.
 But why does it rise and set at all?
 The answer isn’t just about the Moon.
 It’s about us.

 The Real Reason It Moves

 Earth rotates once every 24 hours.
 As it turns, it brings different parts of the sky into view.
 This spinning makes it look like the Moon, Sun, and stars move across the sky from east to west.
 But really, it’s the ground beneath you that’s doing the moving.
+You can see this same apparent motion in many time zones across the world, where the Sun and Moon appear to travel together.

 How Earth’s Spin Shapes What We See